-At Whaddon C of E School we honour our distinctive Christian vision "You are the light of the world let your light shine."
-Matthew 5: 14-16.
-As such, we welcome all children into our school community.
-Where a child has a recognised disability we will make all reasonable adjustments necessary, to accommodate their needs, in order to have full access to the life of the school.
+At Whaddon C of E School we honour our mission statement and 'welcome all children.'
+Where a child has a recognised disability we will make all reasonable adjustments to accommodate their needs in school.
 This will include the availability of resources and accessibility of the school building and site.
 We will make every effort to ensure that children with Special Educational Needs maintain their entitlement when they enter the school.
 We are acutely aware that children with SEND are particularly vulnerable and that their safeguarding needs must be paramount at all times.
-Our curriculum enables children to advocate for themselves and ensure they know the correct terminology for parts of the body and that they understand the PANTS rule (NSPCC).